-Even with the incredible amount of information and tools at hand, Africans have yet to dissect impartially what has caused the African Union (AU) to be unable to ′′ speed up social process for the economic integration of the continent ′′ or ′′ to achieve greater unity, cohesion and solidarity between African countries and African nations ".
-The sin is the same as that of its predecessor, the Organization of African Unity (OAU) dissolved in 2002 which has pathetically failed to "guarantee that all Africans enjoy human rights" and "raise the standard of living of all Africans".
-Their structures make them symphony orchestras whose refrains are the least relevant and most toxic to the desire of Africans to be modern competitive.
+Even with the incredible amount of information and tools at hand, Africans have yet to dissect impartially what has caused the African Union (AU) to be unable to “speed up social process for the economic integration of the continent“ or “to achieve greater unity, cohesion and solidarity between African nations”.
+The sin is the same as that of its predecessor, the Organization of African Unity (OAU) dissolved in 2002 which has pathetically failed to "guarantee that all Africans enjoy human rights" and to "raise the standard of living of all Africans".
+Their structures make them symphony orchestras whose refrains are the least relevant to the desire of Africans to be modern competitive.

 On the social and economic front, no sane African expects Mr. Tshisekedi to solve the puzzle of Covid-19, as he is still unable to have a coherent national plan against the global perils activated by the pandemic.
 Beyond the erroneous slogan of his circle of what is claimed to be the DRC's return to the world stage, Africans expect instead not just the Congolese head of state but all the new Emery Patrice Lumumba and Valentin-Yves Mudimbe, in other words the new Congolese moralists, to demonstrate the Congolese's ability to stir Africans on a new path, as in the past.

 In this crusade, the first step is to highlight the fact that the pitfalls that hinder major initiatives sponsored by African tyrants such as the African passport, the unified currency, the transcontinental highway or the dream of the United States of Africa are the same on the hope that the Congolese will be a positive key factor for Africa socially and economically.
 In order to schematize complex strata, we need to break it down into four easy-to-digest points.
 Each one is attached an appropriate remedy.